-Before joining the team at the Foundation, Henri has a long history of leadership in community service and currently serves as a City Councillor in Fredericton, NB.
-He has been active over a few years in several areas of the community service including his role as Chairman on several standing committees and his term as 1st Vice-president of the Association francophone des municipalités du Nouveau-Brunswick.
-His broad knowledge of organizations and relationship management brings many important skills to supporting the work of the Foundation, particularly to conservation projects in New Brunswick and Quebec.
+Before joining the team at the Foundation, Henri has a long history of leadership in community service and currently serves as a City Councilor in Fredericton, NB.
+He has been active over a few years in several areas of the community service including his role as Chairman on several standing committees, and his term as 1st Vice-president of the Association francophone des municipalités du Nouveau-Brunswick.
+His broad knowledge of organizations and relationship management brings many important skills to supporting the work of the Foundation.